RayVa0/RayRays_dotfiles/README.md

 Hello these are my le epic dotfiles I use across my Arch linux devices

+if you want to use them as is
-Clone this repo into ~/Downloads/ for optimal compatibility with the konsave stuff
+Clone this repo into ~/Downloads/ or else your leg will explode and copy the scripts to ~/Templates/